Immigration Advising

 Are you an international student coming from a Canadian high school?

 You can keep studying at McMaster with your current study permit as long as you still meet your study permit conditions.
+However, if you need to extend your study permit, you may need to submit a new provincial attestation letter.

 Are you an international student coming to McMaster from another Canadian post-secondary institution?